andyfighting/useful_tips/README.md

+# Useful linux C code:
-Here are some programming skills and examples in a very useful way.
+> Here are some programming skills and examples in a very useful way.

+1. get_cpu_id:
-1.get_cpu_id:Get the CPU box's serial number
+> Get the CPU box's serial number.

+2. process_protect.c:
-2.process_protect.c:A multitasking protection to keep your process running singly
+> A multitasking protection to keep your process running singly.